Select Page

 Harm – Healing – Wholeness

-WHAT CONNECTS THE HEALING RACISM TOOLKIT, LIVES ON THE CLOTHESLINE, and THE JOURNEY OF HEALING together?
+LIVES ON THE CLOTHESLINE, and THE JOURNEY OF HEALING

-The primary thing that racism and sexism have in common that is not shared with other “isms” is that assumptions of inferiority affect virtually all aspects of life and are immutable.
+The primary thing that supremacist attitudes of racism and sexism have in common that is not shared with other “isms” is that assumptions of inferiority affect virtually all aspects of life and are immutable.
 White, male, supremacy allows automatic negative assessment of mental, physical, psychological, emotional, cultural, artistic, moral, and ethical capacity, whether through overt, covert, subliminal or just subtle messages entrenched since childhood.
-Women and people of color are not only considered inferior in the above categories but made invisible if their actions contradict this basic fundamental bedrock principle.
-Obviously BIPOC women are doubly impacted especially as white women have colluded with their oppression. (see The Problem with White Women for a deeper explanation of that phenomenahttps://tools4racialjustice.net/problem-with-white-women/)

 HOW DID THIS EVOLVE?